Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/ref_Importer.md

 | :--- | :--- |
 | **Apply** | Applies all changes you made in both the **Model** and **Materials** tabs for the current imported Alembic asset. |
 | **Revert** | Abandons any changes you might have done in any of the **Model** and **Materials** tabs.
 This reverts all property values to their previous state and has no impact on the current imported Alembic asset in Unity. |

+[comment]: # "TODO: Something about how the Hair tab does not result in changes to apply/revert"

 >**Note:** If these buttons are inactive, it means that the Alembic Importer currently uses the import options as seen in the window.